pypeit/PypeIt/doc/slit_tracing.rst

         [rdx]
             detnum = 2,3,4

- 2. Particularly in the case where the edges fall off the detector, you can force ``PypeIt`` to add left and right edges that bound the spatial extent of the detector; see the ``bound_detector`` parameter in :ref:`pypeit_par:EdgeTracePar Keywords`.
-This enables the code to continue to the subsequent analysis steps; however, this comes with a significant warning:
+ 2. You can force ``PypeIt`` to add left and right edges that bound the spatial extent of the detector using the ``bound_detector`` parameter in :ref:`pypeit_par:EdgeTracePar Keywords`.
+This is required for instruments where the entire detector is illuminated so that the slit edges are projected off the detector, or for situations where the detector is windowed (Shane Kast) in such a way that the slit edges are not covered by the windowed detector.
+Although bounding the detector in this way allows the code to continue to subsequent analysis steps, using this approach comes with a significant warning:

     .. warning::

         When bounding the spatial extent of the detector by straight slit edges, the spectral curvature is not properly traced.
 This can lead to errors in the subsequent processing steps and/or highly sub-optimal extraction of any object spectra.
-The data reduction is improved if a standard star or bright object has been observed that can be used to define the spatial trace for all objects.
+If available, users should be sure to add a standard-star observation to the ``PypeIt`` file (ensuring that is classified as a ``standard`` frame), so that ``PypeIt`` will use the standard star trace as a crutch for object tracing in the ``science`` frames.

 Slit PCA fails
 --------------